EasyCorp/EasyAdminBundle/Resources/doc/book/4-edit-new-configuration.md

 ![Vertical form style](../images/easyadmin-form-vertical.png)

 The `horizontal` and `vertical` values are just nice shortcuts for the two built-in form themes.
-But you can also use your own form themes.
-Just set the full theme path as the value of the `form_theme` option:
+But you can also use your own form themes:

 ```yaml
 easy_admin: